What is Flex-Fuel?

 Flexible Fuel Vehicles

 Flexible fuel vehicles (FFVs) have an internal combustion engine designed to operate on more than one fuel type.
-Other than a few modifications to the car's engine and fuel system, and a different powertrain calibration, flex-fuel vehicles are almost identical to gasoline-only cars.
+Other than a few modifications to the car's engine and fuel system, and a different powertrain calibration, flex-fuel vehicles are almost identical to pure gasoline cars.

 The Ford F-150 is an excellent example of a flex-fuel car since it is available with flex-fuel powertrains, including the 3.3-liter and 5.0-liter engines.
-To accommodate the E85 fuel mixture, flex-fuel F-150s have unique fuel lines.
+To accommodate the E85 fuel mixture, flex-fuel F-150s have unique fuel lines and fuel injectors.
 Their fuel system is lined with a nickel coating on the inside diameter of the fuel lines.
 The Ford F-150 also has a higher volume fuel pump and fuel delivery modules with aluminum rotors.

 How to Identify a Flex-fuel Vehicle